 - Tipping is not mandatory: Tipping in Europe differs from in the US and other countries; it’s a nice gesture, but definitely not required in the Netherlands.

 - Prepare for rain: As a historically wet and flat country, rain is possible at nearly any time of day or season.
 Plan accordingly during your travels and ensure you have a coat or jacket to keep warm and dry.

 - On a tight budget?
-Travel by train: Public transportation by way of train in the Netherlands is the best way to travel.
+Travel by train: Public transportation in the Netherlands is the best way to travel.
 Train fares are cheap and easy to navigate.
 Use Omio to find the best possible prices and times.